ArthurViniciusE/ArthurViniciusE/README.md

 I'm a student of Internet Systems at the Federal Institute of Pernambuco - IFPE since 2020. 👨🏻‍🎓

-Currently I decided that I wanted to invest in the back-end development area.
+Currently i decided that i wanted to invest in the back-end development area.
 I'm studying Node.js and other technologies... 👨🏻‍💻

 ### 🤖 "There are no strings on me" 🧠